dennisss/dacha/pkg/monitoring/index.md

 - Database should have per-table replication options
     - Tables with the same replication settings can be stored together (but them later can't change replication without splitting them up)

+Storing normal metrics:
+- Usecases:
+    - For a single 3d printer, retrieve the temperature time series over time
+    - Across all workers of one job, get the average QPS timeseries
+    - In both cases, it is meaningful to find similar logs from the same host.

+- `[Resource (Hash)] [Time Epoch]`

 What I need: